FMMT666/SiSeLi/README.md

 A serial port library for [Scilab][1].

     FEATURES:
+        - no installation required; Just copy SiSeLi into your Scilab project directory.
         - Supports all kinds of serial ports, including USB, Bluetooth or virtual connections.
         - baud rates up to 3MBit/s
         - unlimited amount of simultaneous connections